 Students planning on minoring in Physics must take a minimum of 20 credits in the Physics Department, including Physics 110, 120 (or 101, 102) and Physics 210.
 Four credits must be at the 300 or 400 level.
 A minimum of 8 credits must be taken at Allegheny.
+Physics 110 is offered fall semester every year, Physics 120 is offered spring semester every year, Physics 101 is offered spring semester every year, Physics 102 is offered fall semester every year, and Physics 210 is offered fall semester every year.

-Astronomy MINORS:
+Astronomy Minors: